List of awards and nominations received by Jeremy Strong

 Jeremy Strong is an American actor known for his roles on stage and screen.
-He has received a Tony Award, a Primetime Emmy Award, a Golden Globe Award, a Critics' Choice Television Award, and three Screen Actors Guild Awards, in addition to nominations for an Academy Award and a BAFTA Award.
+He has received a Tony Award, a Primetime Emmy Award, a Golden Globe Award, a Critics' Choice Television Award, and three Actor Awards, in addition to nominations for an Academy Award and a BAFTA Award.

 Strong earned acclaim for his breakthrough role as Kendall Roy in the HBO black comedy-drama series Succession from 2018 to 2023.
 For his performance, he earned several awards including the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, Golden Globe Award for Best Actor - Television Series Drama and the Critics' Choice Television Award for Best Actor in a Drama Series as well as a nominations for the Screen Actors Guild Award for Outstanding Actor in a Drama Series, and the TCA Award for Individual Achievement in Drama.

 On Broadway, he received the Tony Award for Best Actor in a Play for his role as Dr. Thomas Stockmann in the revival of the Henrik Ibsen play An Enemy of the People (2024).
 He also earned nominations for the Drama League Award and Outer Critics Circle Award.
 He previously received Lucille Lortel Award nominations for his roles in the David Ives play New Jerusalem (2008) and in the Nick Jones play The Coward (2011).

 For his role as Roy Cohn in the Donald Trump biographical film The Apprentice (2024) he was nominated as Best Supporting Actor for the Academy Award, BAFTA Award, SAG and Golden Globe.